Get Serious: The Cost of Hiding Behind Irony

 It protects the ego, but it starves the soul.

-You see it everywhere.
-People performing instead of speaking.
-Laughing instead of standing.
-Acting detached so they never have to risk being wrong, or earnest, or sincere.
+People staying detached so they never have to risk being wrong, or sincere.

 And maybe you’ve done it too.